: Dual 12W3v3 PowerWedge, Sealed, 2 Ω

 A conventional speaker is assembled in layers.
 In other words, multiple parts are assembled and glued sequentially into the basket, leading to stacking of tolerances and making it difficult to achieve optimal assembly precision.

-JL Audio's patent-pending insert-molded spider carrier permanently bonds the spider to a mechanically robust carrier that also incorporates the terminal assembly and lead wire strain relief features for enhanced relability and optimal alignment of parts.
+JL Audio's patent-pending insert-molded spider carrier permanently bonds the spider to a mechanically robust carrier that also incorporates the terminal assembly and lead wire strain relief features for enhanced reliability and optimal alignment of parts.
 This subassembly is assembled outside the speaker basket, for optimum alignment and glue-joint integrity.
 The benefit is a more precisely built, more mechanically sound loudspeaker.

 Customizable Trim Ring (U.S. Patent #D480,709)